Neema-Joju/ReadEasy/README.md

 ### Clone this repository or download the source code

-1. Open Firefox and go to `about:debugging`
+1. Open Firefox and enter `about:debugging`
 2. Go to `This Firefox`
 3. Click on `Load Temporary Add-On`
 4. Select `manifest.json` here